mauromotion/Steam-Game-Picker/README.md

 - Get your own [Steam API key](https://steamcommunity.com/dev)
 - Clone this repository
-- Save the key in an .env file in the cloned repository as:
+- Save your Steam API key in an `.env` file in the cloned repository as:
 ``` STEAM_API_KEY=<YOUR KEY HERE> ```
 - Install all the python requirements with:
 ```$ pip install -r requirements.txt ```